Millions of people have seen their incomes stop or reduce due to coronavirus and are having to claim benefits for the first time.

 You should also report what’s happened to the Financial Conduct Authority either online or by telephoning 0800 111 6768 and contact your bank immediately if you’ve handed over any payment details.
 Remember that you should never pay anyone to help you claim benefits.

-Find out more about some of the scams currently being used in our article Coronavirus scams to watch out for.
+Find out more about scams in our article Types of scam and how to avoid them.

 Have you recently made a benefits claim for the first time and did you seek advice or guidance?
 How useful did you find the service you used?
-We’d be interested to hear from you at [email protected] or leave a comment in the box below.
+We’d be interested to hear from you.
+You can join the conversation on the Rest Less community forum, or leave a comment below.